naresh-vunnam77/task-front-end/README.md

     npm install

 5. Run the application:
-    open two teminal in vs code
+    open  teminal in vs code
-    ` npm start -- for react app
-    npm run dev  -- for node app `
+    ` npm run dev `

-    The server will run on `http://localhost:7070`, and the client will run on `http://localhost:3000`.
-Open your browser and go to `http://localhost:3000` to access the application.
+    .
+Open your browser and go to `http://localhost:7070` to access the application.

- if eslint is not configured do npm uninstall eslint eslint-config-react-app